 There are three types of selectors:

-1- SelectBox (your customers are able to choose how many tickets they want):
+1- Selectbox (your customers are able to choose how many tickets they want):

-2- CheckBox (customers are able to choose one or more ticket types):
+2- Checkbox (customers are able to choose one or more ticket types):

-3- RadioButton (only one type of ticket will be able to be selected):
+3- Radio button (only one type of ticket can be selected):

 The price is the amount you want to charge per ticket.
 It will be multiplied by the number of tickets selected by the client in the widget.

 If you need to add new tickets, just type the name and price and then click the "Add more" button.

 If you click on More, you will see additional options to configure your tickets.

 1- Seats: In most cases, it should be left on '1'.
 It represents the number of seats that are booked in each client's selection.
 For example, if the customer selects 4 in the ticket drop-down menu of the widget and you have set 2 in this field, the number of booked seats will be 8.
 This is useful for family packs (you put a price for a pack of 4 people) and in seats you put 4.